HouseOfLogicGH/ProxmoxPVE/PrometheusGrafanaMonitoring/README.md

 # Monitoring Proxmox with Prometheus and Grafana

 ## Instructions
+These instructions accompany the [YouTube instructional video by House of Logic](https://youtu.be/CBa0GIDGMP4).

 ### User Setup
 Create user with full read permission in GUI.